supervisely/developer-portal/app-development/neural-network-integration/train/training-dashboard.md

     <img src="../../../.gitbook/assets/raw_hyperparams.png" alt="">

     {% hint style="warning" %}
-    The hyperparams from UI will overwrite hyperparams with the same names from text editor widget.
+    The hyperparams from UI will overwrite hyperparams with the same names from the text editor widget.

-    For example, if you declare `hparam_1` with "general" as parent key in extra_hyperparams or in hyperparameters_ui method
+    For example, if you declare `hparam_1` with "general" as the parent key in extra_hyperparams or in hyperparameters_ui method
     ``` python
     'general': [
         dict(key='hparam_1',